 After more than 10 years of research and development, University of Nebraska researchers have registered a new chickpea cultivar that offers enhanced disease resistance and production potential.
-The chickpea’s name — New Hope — well reflects their optimism for its value to producers, particularly in western Nebraska where disease has limited production.
+The chickpea’s name — New Hope — well reflects their optimism for its value to producers, particularly in western Nebraska where disease has reduced production.

 Bryon Chvatal of Prague has been conducting trials through the Nebraska On-Farm Research Network for the last 10-12 years, each season taking 40-80 acres to test a practice, product or machinery change.
 He farms a “mostly dryland,” no-till corn-soybean rotation.